scleradb/scleradb.github.io/docsrc/sclerasql/sqlextml.md

       FROM (customers CLUSTERED WITH myclusterer(clusterid))
       GROUP BY clusterid;

-<a class="anchor" name="sclera-weka"></a><a class="anchor" name="sclera-mahout"></a>
+<a class="anchor" name="sclera-weka"></a>
 ## Extended Syntax for Using Specific Libraries and Algorithms
 The classifier/clusterer syntax above is agnostic of the underlying library.
 Sclera uses [Weka](http://www.cs.waikato.ac.nz/ml/weka/) as the default library, and specific classification/clustering algorithms as default.
-The default library is specified in the [configuration file](../setup/configuration.md#sclera-service-default-mlservice), and can be changed if required to an alternative supported library, such as [Apache Mahout](http://mahout.apache.org/)), and the algorithms therein.
+The default library is specified in the [configuration file](../setup/configuration.md#sclera-service-default-mlservice), and can be changed if required to an alternative supported library and the algorithms therein.

-The [default library](../setup/configuration.md#sclera-service-default-mlservice) can be overriden by explicitly mentioning the library (currently, [`WEKA`](http://www.cs.waikato.ac.nz/ml/weka/) or [`MAHOUT`](http://mahout.apache.org)) in the `CREATE` statements.
+The [default library](../setup/configuration.md#sclera-service-default-mlservice) can be overriden by explicitly mentioning the library (currently, [`WEKA`](http://www.cs.waikato.ac.nz/ml/weka/)) in the `CREATE` statements.

 Moreover, you can select the specific algorithms to use for classification/clustering, and even provide the parameters.
 The algorithm names and parameters depend on the specific library.
 Sclera does not interpret the specified algorithm parameters, and merely passes them on to the appropriate APIs of the chosen library.